Jiakui/awesome-gcn/README.md

-#  This repository is to collect GCN related resources.
+#  This repository is to collect GCN, GAT(graph attention) related resources.